mediar-ai/screenpipe/README.md

 // get all the screen & mic data from roughly last hour const results = fetchScreenpipe(startDate, endDate)

-// send it to an LLM and ask for a sumarry const summary = fetchOllama("{results} create a summary from these transcriptions")
+// send it to an LLM and ask for a summary const summary = fetchOllama("{results} create a summary from these transcriptions")
 // or const summary = fetchOpenai(results)